Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Invermay has ten active public transport stops, all of which are bus stops.
-These stops are served by sixteen different routes that together facilitate 1981 weekly passenger trips.
-The accessibility of these services is deemed good, with residents on average located just 289 meters from the nearest stop.
+These stops are served by twenty-nine different routes that together facilitate 2,693 weekly passenger trips.
+Transport accessibility is deemed good, with residents on average situated 289 meters from the nearest stop.
+Primarily residential, most Invermay residents commute outwards, predominantly by car (83%), with walking accounting for 10%.
+On average, there is one vehicle per dwelling, below the regional norm.
+According to the 2021 Census, only 5.9% of residents work from home, which may be reflective of COVID-19 conditions.

-Across all routes, service frequency averages at 283 trips per day, translating to around 198 weekly trips per individual stop.
+Across all routes, service frequency averages 384 trips daily, equating to approximately 269 weekly trips per individual stop.

 Frequently Asked Questions - Transport